-July 13, 2020
+August 3, 2020

 At this time, based on the guidance listed at the end of this document, and the current COVID-19 activity level, the Mineral Point Unified School District Administrative Team is recommending to the School Board to begin the 2020-21 school year using the Hybrid Model (B), a mix of in-person and virtual learning.
 This recommendation could change prior to August 24, based on COVID-19 activity levels.
+The School Board approved the Hybrid Model by a 5-2 vote on July 13.